Bouncing forward.

 (2022-onw.)

-Echoing the junction between identified and unidentified realms, “Hanging by a thread” builds on a scenario with an initial picture continuously darkening in time, displaying photographs linked one to the other with a hemp thread bringing at the same time consistency and fragility.
+Reflecting the intersection between identified and unidentified realms, “Hanging by a thread” is built around a scenario in which an initial image becomes progressively darker over time, with photographs linked to each other by a hemp thread that simultaneously conveys permanence and fragility.

 Hanging over disasters.